 I stepped inside and she showed me the room (which was basically a formality, given the lack of other options in town).
 It was small, but pleasant and clean, with a private bath.

-Walking back to the Wagon Wheel, eating a very good muffin, I stopped at the pay phone beside the church and called the sheriff.
+Walking back toward the Wagon Wheel, eating a very good muffin, I stopped at the pay phone beside the church and called the sheriff.
 It took a few moments for her to come to the phone, and I began to try to remember which suitcase held my jackets.
 The weather was still pleasant, but it was getting cooler, and the sky was dark now.

 “Hello, Marshall,” the sheriff said.
 “Is it solved yet?”

 I laughed.
 “Not that I’m aware, but I haven’t seen my employer for over an hour.
 So, maybe.
 Any ID on our corpse?”

 “Not yet.
 I’ve checked with the State Police about missing persons.
 I’ve called the college, though she looks like she was rather old for a student and very young for a professor.
 I thought maybe the office staff there, that sort of thing, or maybe the cleaners, but there’s… The cleaners are mostly not…”

 “Attractive young blondes?”